-r/menwritingwomen is a subreddit with 599k members.
-The community frequently discusses books, literature, writing, characters, and authors, and the most common flair used is book, graphic novel, discussion, doing it right, and television.
+r/menwritingwomen is a subreddit with 600k members.
+The community frequently discusses books, literature, writing, characters, and authors, and the most common flair used is book, discussion, satire, memes, and meta.

 A sample of how men who create films, books, TV, and graphic novels characterize women.
 (Plus memes, shitposts, and meta once in a while.)